haecker-felix/genQR/README.md

  1. `sudo make install`

 ## License ##
-Valama is distributed under the terms of the GNU General Public License version 3 or later and published by:
+genQR is distributed under the terms of the GNU General Public License version 3 or later and published by:
  * Felix Häcker

 ## Credits ##